semiloker/areole/README.md

 advance.
 Without that, every mark lands on the baseline at the origin, which does not read as plain text -- it reads as text that has lost its marks.

+**Devanagari reorders.** The vowel sign i is typed after its consonant and drawn before it, so `ki` is stored KA + I and rendered I + KA.
+A syllable opening ra + virama loses both to a reph mark above the *end* of the syllable.
+Drawing storage order does not give plain text, it gives a different word.

 **Fallback** is a chain: each character is drawn by the first face that has it, so a Latin face plus a CJK face renders both rather than one and a row of tofu.